 Figure 6.
-Indirection of a flow.
-After MN has moved from Net1 to Net2, Location Information function in Net1 keeps a binding of IP1 to IP of AR2, and Routing Management function in Netl forwards the packets of the flow(IP1,...) to Net2.
+Employing indirection of a flow.
+After MN has moved from Net1 to Net2, Location Information function in Net1 keeps a binding of IP1 to IP of AR2, and Routing Management function in Net1 forwards the packets of the flow(IP1,...) to Net2.